3. Assessment checklist

 After an initial multi-sector rapid assessment, a more detailed WASH assessment is the next best step to develop specific WASH programme plans.
 The WASH cluster may decide on an assessment format for all agencies to use (if the WASH cluster has been active in-country before, an agreed assessment format should be in place before the emergency).
-CARE have developed a WASH assessment format which allows for disaggregation of practices and challenges by sex and age.
-In addition to this, the Sphere initial WASH needs assessment checklist (see Annex 24.1.1, page 124) is a useful and appropriate tool.
+The Sphere Minimum Standards provide a basis for needs assessment and analysis in each sector, with assessment checklists available for WASH (see Sphere Handbook 2018: Appendix 1, page 139).
 The Engineering in Emergencies Manual (see Annex 24.1.3, page 637) also has a good sanitary survey checklist that is useful for site planning, especially where rehabilitation is a key element.

 Determining CARE’s appropriate level of WASH response